 The group relocated to Europe in 1983 where they fitted in perfectly with the goth fashion.
 In fact, Christian Death earn additional special Goth cred points for the fact that Only Theatre Of Pain was once smashed up on an Evangelical TV show for being ‘satanic’.

 To describe the history of Christian Death as complex would be a serious understatement.
-Over the years many members would flow through its ranks and the band would frequently break up, re-form and exist in parallel.
+Over the years many members flowed through the ranks and the band would frequently break up, re-form and exist in parallel.

 Besides Rozz, the line-up was completely different by the second album, Catastrophe Ballet (1984).

-The LP also showed a richer, less harsh side to Williams’ vocal stylings, with more influence from David Bowie and Lou Reed.
-Rather than the occult-oriented lyrics from the first album, the singer showed a new-found interest in Surrealism and the Dada movement.
+Rather than the occult-oriented lyrics from the first album, the singer showed a newfound interest in Surrealism and the Dada movement.